-&lt;sup>21 The derivation of the discount rate was revised by the Balanced Budget Act of 1997.
+23 The derivation of the discount rate was revised by the Balanced Budget Act of 1997.

-Also, beginning with FY1992, each credit program has a nonbudget financing account.
-Each of these nonbudget financing accounts receives payments from its associated credit program account equal to the subsidy cost at the time a new loan or loan guarantee is provided.
+Each credit program also has a non-budget financing account.
+Each of these non-budget financing accounts receives payments from its associated credit program account equal to the subsidy cost at the time a new loan or loan guarantee is provided.
 The financing account for each new direct loan also acquires the value of the unsubsidized portion of that loan (actual disbursements by the government minus the subsidy cost).
-This amount is borrowed from the Treasury through the loan program.
+This amount is borrowed from the Treasury through the loan program.24

-Furthermore, the financing accounts contain all other cash flows between the public and the government associated with each credit program [Section 502(5E6-7)].
-These flows include "the disbursement and repayment of loans, the payment of default losses on guarantees, and the collection of interest and fees."
-Because they are nonbudget, the cash flows into and out of these accounts are not reflected in total outlay, receipts, or surplus/deficit.
+The financing accounts contain all other cash flows between the public and the government associated with each credit program [Section 502(5E6-7)].
+These flows include "direct loan disbursements and repayments, loan guarantee default payments, fees, and recoveries on defaults from the public and the receipt of subsidy cost payments from program accounts, borrowing and repayments of Treasury debt to finance program activities and interest paid to or received from the Treasury" from intragovernmental transactions.
+Because these are non-budget accounts, the cash flows into and out of these accounts are not reflected in total outlays, receipts, or surplus/deficit.
 The budget authority of a credit program provides the means for the credit program account to pay to the financing account an amount equal to that program's estimated subsidy costs.
 The off-budget borrowing from the Treasury for the unsubsidized portion of a direct loan program is included in the national debt.

 Another special account, the liquidating account, includes all ongoing cash flows of each credit program resulting from credit advanced prior to October 1, 1991 [Section 502(5E8)].
-However, the budgetary procedures under the FCRA would apply to modifications made by the U.S. government to credit terms on credit provided before FY1992.
+The budgetary procedures under FCRA also apply to modifications made by the U.S. government to credit terms on credit provided before FY1992.26

-The FCRA does not apply to the credit activities of the Federal Deposit Insurance Corporation, the National Credit Union Administration, the Resolution Trust Corporation, national flood insurance, the National Insurance Development Fund, crop insurance, or the Tennessee Valley Authority (Section 506).
+FCRA does not apply to the credit activities of the Federal Deposit Insurance Corporation, the National Credit Union Administration, the Resolution Trust Corporation, Pension Benefit Guaranty Corporation, National Flood Insurance, the National Insurance Development Fund, Crop Insurance, or the Tennessee Valley Authority (Section 506).